mikhae1/k8s-tools/README.md

 ### Additional dependencies

-This program uses the core packages only.
+This tool uses the core packages only.